July 26, 2021

 I was also a teaching assistant for a few courses:

 - Machine Learning (with Prof. Tony Jebara)

 - Machine Learning for Data Science (with Prof. Daniel Hsu)

 - Natural Language Processing (with Prof. Michael Collins)

 - Advanced Programming (with Prof. Jae Lee)

-and was a resident advisor, a member of the Engineering Student Council, and otherwise involved on campus.
+and was a resident advisor, community advisor, the VP Finance of the Engineering Student Council, on the Spectator Editorial Board, and otherwise involved on campus.